jvrglr/Scripts_and_notes/Git-Github_notes.md

 * **repository**: A *folder*, usually hidden and called ".git" that git uses to track for changes in the project.

 ## Basic commands
 * **git init**:  Creates the repository in the folder where git init was executed.
 This should be the first command.
+Git stage means the same thing (it seems that stage was added after "add" as it is more intuitively representing what the command does).
 * **git add filename**: Adds changes in filename to be stored.
 > git add . : add all changes.